lukekasper/Personal-Projects/System Design/Notes.md

                 - When we want to read, need to query R replicas and return the one with the latest timestamp
                 - To ensure strict consistency W + R > N to ensure overlap
 		- Vector Clock:
-            - Concept:
             - Each node has its own vector v with len(v) = number of replicas
             - When node i updates something, it increments its element in the array (v[i])
             - When it sends the update to node j, it attatches its vector along with its data
+            - Node j then advances its own clock (v[j]) and merges the two vectors (vj[k] = max(vj[k], vi[k])
+            - At node i, vi[k] = 6 means replica i knows the situation of replica k up to its logical clock of 6
 		-